mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/correcting_distortion_in_saed_data.rst

-In this notebook, we show how one can use the machine learning (ML) model that is trained as a result of executing the "action" described in the page :ref:`examples_modelling_cbed_distortion_estimation_train_ml_model_set_sec` to correct distortion in selected area electron diffraction (SAED).
+In this notebook, we show how one can use the machine learning (ML) model that is trained as a result of executing the "action" described in the page :ref:`examples_modelling_cbed_distortion_estimation_train_ml_model_set_sec` to correct distortion in selected area electron diffraction (SAED) data.
 Strictly speaking, this ML model is trained to estimate distortion in convergent beam electron diffraction (CBED) patterns.
 However, by exploiting the fact that distortions predominantly come from post-specimen lenses [Hawkes1]_,